robin-rpr/calos/doc/faq.rst

 3. Run the image read-write with :code:`clearly run -w`.
 Be careful that multiple containers do not try to write to the same files.

-OpenMPI Charliecloud jobs don’t work
+OpenMPI Clearly jobs don’t work
 ------------------------------------

 MPI can be finicky.
 This section documents some of the problems we’ve seen.